Sirichandanakota/Sirichandanakota/README.md

 ## 💫 About Me

-### 🎓 B.Tech CSE (AI & ML) Student at SR University
-### 🔬 IEEE Published Researcher in Explainable AI
+### 🎓 AI & ML Student | IEEE Published Researcher
 ### 🤖 Passionate about Machine Learning, Deep Learning, Data Science, and Intelligent Systems
-### 📊 Developed a DeepHealthNet-based Obesity Prediction System achieving 97% accuracy
-### 🏆 Semester Topper | Data Science Club Core Committee Member
-### 💡 Interested in building AI-powered solutions that solve real-world problems
+### 💻 Interested in Web Development, UI/UX Design, and creating intuitive digital experience
+### 📊 Developed an AI-powered obesity prediction system using DeepHealthNet and SHAP-based Explainable AI
+### 🚀 Continuously learning, experimenting, and building projects that combine AI and modern web technologies
+### 💡 Driven by curiosity, creativity, and the desire to make technology more impactful and accessible.
+### 🔥 I don't just build applications — I build meaningful solutions.

 ---